Artists & Artisans

 Legacy

 Known as one of the last surviving modernists of the École des Beaux-Arts, Brasilier’s paintings lure their viewers into moments of contemplation.
 By using masterful techniques and contemporary narrative-driven motifs, Brasilier transports his viewers into surreal landscapes, with dreamy infusions of simple colors, shapes and forms.
 By visually translating his intimate communion with nature, he seems to easily reveal the natural beauty of his French surroundings.
 He is also one of only two artists, the other being Pablo Picasso, honored with a retrospective at Saint Petersburg’s Hermitage Museum during their lifetime.
+He was also honored with a major retrospective at Museum Haus Ludwig für Kunstausstellungen Saarlois in Germany in 2007.
 He has exhibited works alongside legends such as Picasso, Braque, Chagall and Miro, and he is represented in the permanent collection of the Metropolitan Museum of Art (New York).
 In August of 2022, Sotheby’s in Hong Kong held a monumental retrospective exhibition featuring compositions from every chapter of Brasilier’s momentous career.